Frequently Asked Questions

 function within atry...catch

-starts the server on the specified port and logs helpful startup messages.
-We also exportapp
+on the specified port and log helpful startup messages.
+Exportapp

 4. Integrating with Vonage (Credentials and Configuration)

-This is a crucial step involving your Vonage account and API credentials.
+This crucial step involves configuring your Vonage account and API credentials.

 Sign Up/Log In to Vonage: Go to the Vonage API Dashboard and log in or sign up.

 Find Your API Key and Secret (For Reference - Not Used in this Guide): On the main Dashboard page, you'll see your API Key and API Secret.
-While this guide uses Application ID and Private Key for the Messages API, it's good to know where these are if you ever use older Vonage APIs.
+While this guide uses Application ID and Private Key for the Messages API, it's good to know where these are for legacy Vonage APIs.

 Create a Vonage Application: